-Endless rows of numbers on spreadsheets or static reports don’t allow for rapidly making important strategic or tactical decisions in the demanding and fast-paced environment of federal agency operations.
+Agencies recognize data as an important strategic asset, but endless rows of numbers on spreadsheets or static reports don’t allow for making important strategic or tactical decisions in the demanding and ever-changing environment of federal agency operations.

 Data visualization provides the necessary refinement.
 By leveraging the power of data analytics to create real-time visualizations that align data insights with important agency mission and operational objectives, agency leaders can make more effective and timely decisions.